 Held: When a defendant presents evidence that he used deadly force in response to an attempted robbery, the prosecution must prove beyond a reasonable doubt that the defendant lacked justification for his acts.
-A defendant convicted as an accomplice may assert the principal's justification as a defense.

 &lt;sup>1 Oral argument was held in this case before a panel that included Justice Walker, Justice Griffin, and Justice Pierce.
 Justice Griffin has retired, and Justice Oden Johnson has been assigned in his place.
 Justice Oden Johnson has read the briefs and listened to the oral argument.
 Justice Pierce recused himself and Justice Mikva was assigned in his place.
 Justice Mikva has also read the briefs and listened to the oral argument.